List of Doctor Who: The New Series audio plays by Big Finish: Cast

-The dramas feature both former actors who portrayed the Doctor and his companions, and new continuing characters as well as elements from other spin-off media.
+The dramas feature both former actors who portrayed the Doctor and their companions, and new continuing characters as well as elements from other spin-off media.
 The canonicity of the audio dramas, as with other Doctor Who spin-off media, is unclear.
-To date, productions have featured the War (Sir John Hurt), Ninth (Christopher Eccleston) and Tenth (David Tennant) Doctors portrayed by their original actors.
-In April 2022, it was confirmed Jo Martin would reprise her role as the Fugitive Doctor in a series of audio adventures.
+Big Finish's current licence from the BBC allows it to produce audio dramas featuring the first twelve incarnations of the Doctor and associated characters introduced into the series between 1963 and 2022.